cagov/caldata-mdsa-training/docs/data-transformation/dbt-core-exercises.md

 !!! note
     The grain at which the stations data is collected results in duplicate county names so this is not a good test for this column.

+**Final instructions**

+1._Lint_ and _Format_ your files
+    1. You can lint your SQL files by navigating to the transform directory and running: `sqlfluff lint`
+    1. You can fix your SQL files (at least the things that are easy to fix) by remaining in the transform directory and running `sqlfluff fix`
+        1. For things that could not be auto-fixed you'll have to manually do it.
+    1. Or, to run all the checks, run`pre-commit run --all-files`

+Any of the above steps may modify your files requiring you to save them again.

+1. Check to see which files need to be added or removed: `git status`
+1. Add or remove any relevant files: `git add filename.ext` or `git rm filename.ext`
+1. Commit your code and leave a concise, yet descriptive commit message: `git commit -m "example message"`
+    1. During this step pre-commit may catch an error you missed.
+It may auto-fix your file or you may have to do it yourself.
+Regardless you will have to repeat `git add...` (for each modified file) and `git commit...`.
+1. Push your code to your existing branch: `git push origin <branch-name>`

 ## **Day 3**